20 indicators from FRED

 Thousands

-There are 6.5M job openings across the economy, down 5.6% from last month.
+There are 6.9M job openings across the economy, down 4.9% from last month.
 High openings relative to unemployed workers typically gives employees more bargaining power.
-The 12.9% year-over-year change represents a significant shift worth monitoring.
+The year-over-year trend of down 5.0% from a year ago suggests gradual but meaningful movement.